takelley1/linux-notes/freebsd.md

 #### misc [1]

-FreeBSD is simple and stable
+FreeBSD is focused on robustness and stablility
-NetBSD is portable
+NetBSD is focused on portability
-OpenBSD is secure
+OpenBSD is focused on security

 #### sources